Forbidden Planet: Plot

-In the 23rd century, after more than a year's journey, the United Planets starship C-57D arrives at the distant planet Altair IV to determine the fate of an expedition sent there 20 years before.
-Dr. Edward Morbius, one of the original expedition's scientists, warns the ship not to land for safety reasons, but Commander John J. Adams ignores Morbius' warning.
+In the 23rd century, after more than a year's journey, the United Planets starship C-57D arrives at the distant planet Altair IV to determine the fate of the ship Bellerophon, sent there 20 years before.
+Dr. Edward Morbius, one of the original expedition's scientists, warns the ship not to land for safety reasons, but Commander John J. Adams ignores his warning.

 Adams and Lieutenants Jerry Farman and "Doc" Ostrow are met by Robby the Robot, who transports them to Morbius' residence.
-Morbius describes how all other members of their expedition had been killed one-by-one, by an unseen "planetary force" and how their ship was vaporized as the last survivors tried to lift off.
-Only Morbius, his wife (who later died of natural causes), and their daughter Altaira were somehow immune.
+Morbius describes how all other members of their expedition had been killed, one by one, by an unseen "planetary force", with the Bellerophon being vaporized as the last survivors tried to escape.
+Only Morbius, his wife (whom Morbius claims later died of natural causes), and their daughter Altaira were somehow immune.
 Morbius offers to help the starship return home, but Adams says he must receive further instructions from Earth.

 The next day, Adams finds Farman kissing Altaira.
-Furious, he dresses down Farman and criticizes Altaira for being naive and wearing revealing clothes that make her too attractive.
-That night, an invisible intruder sabotages equipment aboard the starship.
-The next morning, Adams and Ostrow go to Morbius’ residence to discuss the intrusion.
+Furious, he rebukes Farman and criticizes Altaira for wearing revealing clothing.
+That night, an invisible intruder sabotages communications equipment aboard the starship.
+The next morning, Adams and Ostrow go to Morbius' residence to discuss the intrusion.
 While waiting, Adams happens upon Altaira swimming.
 After she dons a new, less revealing dress, Adams apologizes for his behavior toward her, and they kiss.
 They are suddenly attacked by Altaira's pet tiger, and Adams is forced to disintegrate it with his blaster.